ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

 Note: on BioNimbus I ran into an issue with r-cran-rcolorbrewer not being up to date with R 3.x.
 See http://stackoverflow.com/questions/16503554/r-3-0-0-update-has-left-loads-of-2-x-packages-incompatible

-You will also need Duck to transfer data to S3/SFTP.
+You will also need Duck to transfer data to SFTP.

 See https://trac.cyberduck.io/wiki/help/en/howto/cli

-Finally, if you plan on using Synapse uploads see the setup instructions at https://github.com/ICGC-TCGA-PanCancer/vcf-uploader
+If you plan on using Synapse uploads see the setup instructions at https://github.com/ICGC-TCGA-PanCancer/vcf-uploader

 Specifically, this tool requires: